-- To protect and generate sustainable shareholder value; - To ensure that policyholders' claims are met with the highest degree of confidence; - To ensure that regulatory solvency capital requirements are adequately satisfied at all times by high-quality funds which are suitably matched with the liability profile of Oney; and - To maintain the sound reputation of the Companies.
+- To protect and generate sustainable shareholder value. - To ensure that policyholders' claims are met with the highest degree of confidence. - To ensure that regulatory solvency capital requirements are adequately satisfied at all times. - To maintain the sound reputation of the Companies.